chansonjon/Frames/readme.md

 ## What Makes Frames Different?

 My first goal with Frames was to drive everything off of a controller/action notion.
-Much like Ruby on Rails or CakePHP, I wanted to be able to look at a URL and know exactly where the code being executed lived.
+Much like Ruby on Rails or CakePHP.
+I wanted to be able to look at a URL and know exactly where the code driving the page was being executed.

 > http://localhost/FramesApplication/#!/pages/about/